Download these actions as a PDF:

 These restrictive practices are not only used in inpatient hospitals – they are also prevalent in schools.
 Research by the Challenging Behaviour Foundation and Positive and Active Behaviour Support Scotland, with additional analysis by the University of Warwick, surveyed 204 family carers and drew on an additional 566 case studies.
 This work identified that the use of restrictive practices against children with learning disabilities is widespread and causes physical and emotional harm.
 Over half of these cases included children between the ages of five and ten – the youngest child identified by this study as having experienced physical restraint and/or seclusion was two years old.

 There is currently government guidance on the use of restrictive interventions against children and young people, but the evidence of this study – and many others – show that this guidance is failing for protect children and young people or to uphold their rights.
-This guidance has not been updated since it was first introduced in 2013 – a consultation on revisions to this guidance closed in May 2023, but there has not yet been a response to this consultation by the government or publication of the new draft guidance.
+While there is a commitment to update this guidance, and a consultation has been held, there is not yet a date for when this will be published.

 The Department for Education needs to: